publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptIV/ch131/m__us_usc_t10_s2218.md

             (D) Research and development relating to national defense sealift.

             (E) Expenses for maintaining the National Defense Reserve Fleet under section 11 of the Merchant Ship Sales Act of 1946 (50 U.S.C.
 App.
-1744), and for the costs of acquisition of vessels for, and alteration and conversion of vessels in (or to be placed in), the fleet, but only for vessels built in United States shipyards.
+1744), <sup>\[1\]</sup>  <sup><sup> 1 See References in Text note below. </sup></sup>  and for the costs of acquisition of vessels for, and alteration and conversion of vessels in (or to be placed in), the fleet, but only for vessels built in United States shipyards.

         (2) Funds in the National Defense Sealift Fund may be obligated or expended only in amounts authorized by law.